ganrad/aks-aspnet-sqldb-rest/extensions/istio-service-mesh/README.md

 7. Apply default **Destination Rules** for the Claims Web API

-   An *Destination Rule* resource is used to define different versions for a Web API.
-For the Claims Web API, we will define a default destination rule with 3 different versions - v1, v2 and v3.
+   An *Destination Rule* resource is used to define routing rules for directing HTTP traffic to different versions of a Web API.
+For the Claims Web API, we will define a default destination rule API resource to route requests to 3 different versions - v1, v2 and v3.

    ```bash
    # Create the Destination Rule API resource